nav-left cat-right

 4. Check out flyers with specials:

 This step can be a big help when doing your shopping list with your child.
 Going over advertised special items will help you decide where to do your Back to School shopping.
-And if there are coupons, have your child cut them out and see just how much money can be saved.

 5. Look for and buy used books:

-If you need to purchase books, check with used book stores or contact your school for information about where you can possibly purchase used books.
-Or if you have friends with children in higher grades, check with them – they may have what you are looking for.
+If you need to purchase books for going back to school, check with used book stores or contact your school for information about where you can possibly purchase used books.

 6. Check for student discounts: